Release: Friday, September 14, 2018 (limited)

 Tommy entering the crux sequence of Pitch 15.

-Recommendation: Comparing the two films is inevitable, especially when they came out basically back-to-back.
+Moral of the Story: Comparing the two films is inevitable, especially when they came out basically back-to-back.
 For climbers, The Dawn Wall has more climbing action to get giddy over, making it perhaps the purer climbing film.
 But for those who were won over by Free Solo and don’t climb, this is kind of an ideal companion piece.
 It gets you even better acquainted with El Capitan, the practicalities of living on a rock face for days and weeks at a time, and to me it truly embodies the spirit of climbing.
-What Alex Honnold did and continues to do for a living is impressive and takes an enormous amount of courage and a rare kind of focus, but it doesn’t really represent what I know and love about rock climbing.

 Running Time: 100 mins.